-Flagstaff, Arizona is a good example of an exception.
+Flagstaff, Arizona, is a good example of an exception.
 The Post Office requires the hiker to complete a special form for General Delivery.
 The form has to be faxed from the shipping Post Office.
-For this reason, hikers often resupply in town, or ship boxes to motels and trail angels.
+For this reason, hikers often resupply in town or ship boxes to motels and trail angels.

 The USPS requires the following information to be included for GENERAL DELIVERY.

-|CITY, STATE, ZIP CODE|
+|CITY, STATE, ZIP CODE

 Below is an example of how I add my ETA and “Arizona Trail Hiker” information, so there is no doubt.
-I not only use this for my USPS box, but any box I send on the trails.
+I use this not only for my USPS box, but any box I send on the trails.

 - State “Surface Only” on the box

 - State “Consumer Commodity ORM-D” on the box